Framework

 Competences LT1 Beginner LT2 Advanced Learner LT3 Early career professional LT4 Advanced professional LT5 Expert

-literary language can recognize (features of) literary language can apply literary styles can adopt an appropriate literary style can master several types of literary style appropriately -
+literary language can recognize (features of) literary language can adopt literary styles can adopt an appropriate literary style can master several types of literary style appropriately -

 language variation can recognize language varieties can apply language varieties can adopt an appropriate language variety - -